How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 Why Do Employers Ask Why You Left Your Last Job?

-With that said, if you show that you reflected on your decisions and ultimately decided that your goals and aspirations changed within your current company, it shows you can make informed and mindful decisions.
+That said, showing that you reflected on your decisions and ultimately decided that your goals and aspirations changed within your current company shows you can make informed and mindful decisions.
 Loyalty is always appreciated.

-Next, the employer is going to be curious whether you were fired, or whether you left on your own accord.
-Again, this is going to reveal a lot about your values, and how you perform at work.
+Next, the employer will be curious whether you were fired or left on your own accord.
+Again, this will reveal a lot about your values and how you perform at work.
 If you were fired, can you take responsibility for your actions?

 A positive and honest attitude is always appreciated, but putting the blame solely on the employer is a red flag.
 It signals that if a dispute happened between you and this potential company, a similar result (blaming them) might occur.